airbnb/javascript/README.md

   - [8.2](#8.2) <a name='8.2'></a> If the function body consists of a single expression, feel free to omit the braces and use the implicit return.
 Otherwise use a `return` statement.

-    In case the expression spans over multiple lines, wrap it in parentheses for better readability.

   > Why?
 Syntactic sugar.
 It reads well when multiple functions are chained together.

   > Why not?
 If you plan on returning an object.